 Quantitative fund managers will take the risk statistic as a given figure and discount that risk factor into their stock selection, which could mean your stock gets discounted out of their portfolio!
 The most effective approach is innovative because, rather than take the risk calculation as a given, it establishes why the company received that statistic.
 Sadly, few investor relations teams can leverage analyst insight to calculate if this statistic is unfavourable to the market or competitors and suggest a methodical approach to controlling that risk.

 Shareholder value is a function of business performance and market risk.
+You can read the full article here.
 Often it’s easier to change perceptions of the market than of the company.
 As a result, reducing your stock’s risk characteristics your investors will repay you with a higher rating on your stock.
 Visit https://www.sofi.com/invest/fractional-shares/ to get all the details.

 A key resource for that is the Analyst Value Survey, which shows which firms influence investors the most.
 Allocating extra resource to shifting their perceptions can have huge impacts on the firm’s valuation.
 Ignoring that, as Apple found (Did Apple & IBM know which analysts could trash share prices?
 Do you?), can have a huge impact.